qaz9517532846/laser_merger2/README.md

 This repository is for your reference only. copying, patent applications, and academic journals are strictly prohibited.

 Copyright © 2023 ZM Robotics Software Laboratory.

+## Acknowledgements

+I would like to express our sincere thanks to [leroycorentin] for supporting ROS2 Humble contributions to this project.